 CCS strives to keep parents and students informed at all levels.

-- E-mail, E-letters, the CONNECTION magazine and the school website are used to communicate to parents and students.
+- E-mail, the Warrior Weekly e-newsletter, the CONNECTION magazine and the school website are used to communicate to parents and students.
 Information about the current school year as well as policies and procedures can be found on the school website.

 - Weekly Packets for students in K-5th may include class and school-wide information and schoolwork from the previous week for elementary students.
 Printed information with class or school-wide news is distributed to secondary students in 6th-12th grades as needed.

-- Grades/Homework: CCS communicates this information via RenWeb.
+- Grades/Homework: CCS communicates this information via FACTS.
 Parents/Guardians supply CCS with an up-to-date e-mail address for communication purposes.

-- Families receive the school magazine, CONNECTION, via backpack or mail.
+- Families receive the school magazine, CONNECTION, via mail.
 The publication may also be viewed on-line.

 The following grading scale is used throughout the school: